winbench/bench/README.md

       by removing the leading `#` from the line with `Activate-App Markdown`.)
     + Wait for _Bench_ to  download resources.
       (Depending on the number and size of the activated apps, this can take a while.)
-    + If [Git] is setup and you do not have an SSH key-pair, one is generated and you are prompted to enter a password for the private key.
+    + If [Git] is set up and you do not have an SSH key-pair, one is generated and you are prompted to enter a password for the private key.
     + Wait for _Bench_ to setup the apps.
       (Depending on the number and size of the activated apps, this can take a while.